Risks and Mitigation Strategies in App Development

 As mentioned already in the Executing Services section, the biggest hindrance to completing a project on time tends to be a lack of constant communication.
 You want to work with a team whose strategy is to over-communicate to make sure you are always in the loop with where things are at.

 In the event that something happens where we foresee a delay, we tell the client as soon as possible.
-We’ve learned from past experience that the sooner we share bad news, the sooner we can work together to come up with a solution and move on.
+We’ve learned that the sooner bad news is broken, the sooner we can work together to come up with a solution and move on.

 Every software project we’ve worked on has ended up in a slightly different place than when we started.
 This is part of the nature of working with software; as users use the software, they find ways it can be better.

-You know the importance of a budget for your organization, and the tech team you work with should know it too.
-You want to work with a team who will do everything they can to build software for the budget given and bring your vision to life.
+You know the importance of a budget for your organization, and the digital product agency you work with should know it too.
+You want to work with a software team who will do everything they can to build digital products for the budget given.

 The other risk associated with budget falls under Changes to the Scope as addressed in the previous section, when features are added to the project that weren’t part of the original plan.
 In this event, we scope out the feature and tell our client what the additional investment will be.